 Is Pimsleur right for you?

-Their courses excel at teaching each of these aspects of a language.
+As language learning resources, these courses excel at teaching each of these aspects of a language.
 If you already have a high speaking level then the courses become less useful (though you could still use them for accent and listening training).

-What is Pimsleur?
+What is the Pimsleur program?

-The Pimsleur language program was the brainchild of the late Dr. Paul Pimsleur, who developed a series of courses language learning courses in the 1960’s.
+The Pimsleur language learning program was the brainchild of the late Dr. Paul Pimsleur, who developed a series of courses language learning courses in the 1960’s.
 Dr. Pimsleur was a scholar with a background in both linguistics and psychology.

 He did performed a great deal of research in the area of language acquisition, studying how both adults and child learn languages.
 His primary concern was how people learned new languages.